Developer Guide

 The logic component is responsible for all the necessary parsing logic of command, displaying command result

-component depending on the command by user.
+by instructing Ui, and modifies Model and/or Storage component depending on the command by user.

-The following class diagram illustrated the structure of Logic
+The following class diagram illustrated the structure of Logic component:

-Figure 5: Structure of the Logic
+Figure 5: Structure of the Logic Component

 API :